response-interop/interface/README.md

       generated from an array, object, file, stream, or some other source.
-Many of these sources might best be converted only as the response is being sent; for example, when sending a file to download, it may be wise to send the file in chunks instead ofreading the whole file into memory.
+Many of these sources might best be converted only as the response is being sent; for example, when sending a file to download, it may be wise to send the file in chunks instead of reading the whole file into memory.

     - **Setting and getting content is implementation-specific.** Because of the varied, domain-specific, and sometimes proprietary requirements of